Sign up now for a free

 I first met hbar through "Showering Acts of Joy Group " , where I am a member and leader.
 He was one of the very first members to join, and his reviews were steady and growing in fame.
-He was close to SAJ's founder, Pat ~ On an Extended Break , and her praise of this extraordinary man was not exaggerated, I was to discover upon meeting him.
+He was close to SAJ's founder, Pumpkin PATch , and her praise of this extraordinary man was not exaggerated, I was to discover upon meeting him.
 He never lacked a joke, a thank you or a teasing comment, and we exchanged a lot of crazy emails.
 I always get a smile looking back through them.
 I wish I could have met him in real life.

 The news of his death really hit me hard, harder than I could have imagined...